Islamic Action Front: History

 The IAF's support base is composed largely of Jordanians of Palestinian descent, and represents one of the major opposition movements in the country.
-It is known for its role in anti-corruption protests, as well as its role in the country's liberalization phase of the 1990s.
-The IAF has also taken an oppositional role towards Jordanian-Israeli relations.
+The IAF has taken an oppositional role towards Jordanian-Israeli relations.

 In 1997, three years after Jordan's peace accord with Israel, IAF boycotted Parliamentary elections, citing manipulation by the government.

 At the legislative elections, 17 June 2003, the party won 20 out of 84 seats.
 All other seats were won by non-partisans.
 The National Democratic Block did not win any seats.

 During the August 2007 municipal elections, IAF withdrew their 25 candidates up for election, accusing 'the authorities of manipulating votes cast by military personnel who were taking part in municipal elections for the first time.

 The voter turnout for the election was a record-low 51%, but IAF still won four contests, including two mayoral races.

 Four months later, the IAF fielded 22 candidates for the Jordanian national elections held on November 20, 2007.
 Of its 22 candidates, only six won parliamentary seats in the elections, marking the lowest showing of the Islamist party since the resumption of parliamentary life in Jordan in 1989.

-The IAF attributed its loss to the government overlooking illegal practices such as vote buying, the transfer of large numbers of votes, and inserting large numbers of voting cards in ballot boxes Nevertheless, a few days after the election, the Muslim Brotherhood (the social organization that informs the IAF’s platform and whose political branch the IAF is considered to be) dissolved its Shura Council and started preparing for internal elections to take place within six months.
+The IAF attributed its loss to the government overlooking illegal practices such as vote buying, the transfer of large numbers of votes, and inserting large numbers of voting cards in ballot boxes Nevertheless, a few days after the election, the Muslim Brotherhood (the social organization that informs the IAF's platform and whose political branch the IAF is considered to be) dissolved its Shura Council and started preparing for internal elections to take place within six months.

 In 2009, the deputy secretary of the party declared that the Pope was not welcome in the kingdom after plans were announced for Pope Benedict XVI to visit the country.

 In 2012, Rohile Gharaibeh, a former senior IAF official, established the Zamzam Initiative, an organization with the stated goal of ending the Brotherhood's "monopoly on Islamic discourse" and promoting a more inclusive, indigenous Islam that does not "alienate the public."
 However, the Brotherhood's Shura Council responded by prohibiting members from interacting with the new group."

 In 2015, the IAF was split between reformists and nonreformists, resulting in the party terminating the membership of seven members: Abdul Majeed Thneibat, Qassem Taamneh, Mamdouh Muheisen, Khalil Askar, Ali Tarawneh, Jaber Abul Hija and Mohammad Qaramseh.
 As a result, they formed the new Muslim Brotherhood Society, who will join the National Initiative for Building.

 In December 2015, around 400 members resigned from the IAF, including Hamzeh Mansour, a former Secretary-General of the organisation.